neomundi-io/.github/profile/README.md

 This strengthens three core requirements of industrial AI governance:

-privacy, by reducing unnecessary exposure of sensitive data;
+- **privacy**, by reducing unnecessary exposure of sensitive data;
-resilience, by limiting dependency on external inference services;
+- **resilience**, by limiting dependency on external inference services;
-operational sovereignty, by enabling selected governance functions to run on infrastructure controlled by NeoMundi.
+- **operational sovereignty**, by enabling selected governance functions to run on infrastructure controlled by NeoMundi.

 A real-time governance signal must meet three minimal requirements: it must be observable, interpretable and interoperable.